apache/couchdb/README.md

      couch_epi:get(Handle, Service, Key)

-The service provider also have to mention the data keys it is using in its implementation of couch_epi_plugin behaviour
+The service provider also has to mention the data keys it is using in its implementation of couch_epi_plugin behaviour

     data_subscriptions() ->